JasterV/jaster.xyz/src/content/blog/RcMapRust.md

 Lately I've been working a lot with Elixir and the popular library Phoenix PubSub.

-This library offers a very simple API which allows developers to simply call `PubSub.subscribe(topic_name)` function to subscribe to a topic and `PubSub.publish(topic_name, data)` to publish data to it.
+This library offers a very simple API which allows developers to simply call `PubSub.subscribe(topic_name)` to subscribe to a topic and `PubSub.publish(topic_name, data)` to publish to it.

 I wanted to implement a type that provided the same API in Rust, with the same friendly user experience that `Phoenix PubSub` provides to Elixir developers.

 I wanted this `Event Bus` to internally manage the allocation and deallocation of `topics` in a way that users will never have to worry about it.

-So I needed a way to create `topics` on the fly anytime that a process subscribes to them and to be able to automatically clean them up from memory as soon as all the subscribers exit.
+So I needed a way to create `topics` on the fly anytime that a process subscribed to them and to clean them up from memory as soon as all the subscribers are dropped.

-Here I identified a pattern that could be encapsulated in a data structure, one that was able to keep track of how many references to an entry exist and that somehow was able to also keep track of references getting dropped from memory.
+Here I identified a pattern that could be encapsulated as a data structure, one that would be able to keep track of how many references to an entry exist and that somehow would be able to also react to references getting dropped from memory.

-This is how the idea of creating what I named a `reference-counting map` came to life!
+This is how the idea of creating what I named a `reference-count map` came to life!

-## Let's get into it!
+## Designing our data structure

-Let's go step by step, I will try to drive you through the same thought process I went through.
+Let's go step by step, I will try to drive you through the same thought process I had.

 First of all, we need to store key-value pairs on a map, so let's start defining our `RcMap`: